 The blog may still be about that.

-If you like this blog, some other things around the web that I’ve written may strike your fancy: Me on James Salter at The Paris Review Daily.
+If you like the writing here, some other things around the web that I’ve written may strike your fancy: Me on James Salter at The Paris Review Daily.
 Me on studying with Annie Dillard, learning to use an e-reader, and the racial unconscious of the United States as seen in our superhero comics.

 I also recommend a copy of my first novel at your favorite retailer of choice.